ajmdroid/v1g2_simple/README.md

 **⚠️ Disclaimer:**
 This is a personal project I built for myself.
 There is NO WARRANTY of any kind.
 Use at your own risk.
 I have ZERO liability for anything that happens.
 If you break your V1, your ESP32, or somehow cause the apocalypse, that's on you.
 Seriously.
 No refunds, no guarantees, no support obligations.
 It works for me.
 Your mileage may vary.

-**📝 Maintenance Note:**
-I'll do my best to keep this README and the project updated, but I have a life and other stuff going on too. 😄 If something's out of date, PRs are welcome!

 ---